zuchka/grafana-box/README.md

 ### choosing a distro and a workflow

 grafana-box generates scripts and terraform plans based on arguments that you pass from the command line.
-You must always supply the  chosen `<DISTRO>` after the `-d` flag, and the chosen `<WORKFLOW>' after the `-w` flag.
+You must always supply the  chosen `<DISTRO>` after the `-d` flag, and the chosen `<WORKFLOW>` after the `-w` flag.
 All other flags are optional.

 First, choose a distro from this list.